How to Cook a Turkey

 You'll be glad to know that cooking a turkey is surprisingly easy.
 Even with just a little bit of prep, you'll get great results you can be proud of.
 Here's how to prepare a thawed turkey for roasting in the oven:

-- If you are stuffing the turkey, stuff it loosely, allowing about ½ to ¾ cup stuffing per pound of turkey.
-See how to stuff a turkey.
+If you are stuffing the turkey, stuff it loosely, allowing about ½ to ¾ cup stuffing per pound of turkey.

-- Tie drumsticks together with string, and brush the skin with melted butter or oil.
-See how to truss a turkey.
+Tie drumsticks together with string, and brush the skin with melted butter or oil.

-- What oven temperature to cook a turkey: Place the bird on a rack in a roasting pan, and into a preheated 350 degree F (175 degrees C) oven (or follow recipe instructions).
-See how long to cook a turkey.
+Place the bird on a rack in a roasting pan, and into a preheated 350 degree F (175 degrees C) oven (or follow recipe instructions).

 How to Tell When the Turkey is Done